-Throughout the handbook, checklists are used to list process steps (designated with $\Box$ check boxes) and staff roles (designated with bold typeface) for specific supply chain activities (see the example below).
+Throughout the handbook, checklists are used to list process steps (designated with \Box check boxes) and staff roles (designated with bold typeface) for specific supply chain activities (see the example below).
 Staff can print out these checklists and hang them at their desks or carry them around for quick reference.

-Below is an annotated example of a checklist with explanations of the various checklist components.
+On the following page is an annotated example of a checklist with explanations of the various checklist components.